influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/features/clustering-features.md

 ### Configuration and operational considerations on a cluster

-It is important to understand how to configure InfluxDB Enterprise and how this impacts the Continuous Queries (CQ) engine’s behavior:
+It is important to understand how to configure InfluxDB Enterprise and how this impacts the continuous queries (CQ) engine’s behavior:

 - **Data node configuration** `[continuous queries]` [run-interval](/enterprise_influxdb/v1.7/administration/config-data-nodes#run-interval-1s)